2024 Rochdale by-election: Background

 Sir Tony Lloyd served as the MP for Rochdale from 2017 until his death in 2024.

 Tony Lloyd was elected Member of Parliament (MP) for the constituency in the 2017 general election, and was re-elected in the 2019 general election.
-He had previously been a Labour MP between 1983 and 2012, the interim Mayor of Greater Manchester from 2015 to 2017, and Minister of State for Foreign Affairs under Prime Minister Tony Blair from 1997 to 1999.
+He had previously been a Labour MP between 1983 and 2012, Greater Manchester Police and Crime Commissioner, the interim Mayor of Greater Manchester from 2015 to 2017, and Minister of State for Foreign Affairs under Prime Minister Tony Blair from 1997 to 1999.

 Shortly after his election as MP for Rochdale, Lloyd returned to frontbench politics as Shadow Housing Minister in the Shadow Cabinet of Jeremy Corbyn from 2017 to 2018.
 He was promoted to Shadow Secretary of State for Northern Ireland in 2018 and became Shadow Secretary of State for Scotland in 2019.
 He was replaced as Shadow Scotland Secretary in the Shadow Cabinet of Keir Starmer but continued as Shadow Northern Ireland Secretary.
 He resigned from the frontbench in 2020 to recover from COVID-19.

 In January 2023, Lloyd announced that he was undergoing chemotherapy after a diagnosis for cancer, and subsequently did not attend parliament or face-to-face functions under medical advice.
 On 11 January 2024, he stated that he had an untreatable form of leukaemia and had decided to end hospital treatment to spend his remaining time with his family.
 His family announced that he had "died peacefully" at home in the morning of 17 January.

 On 29 January 2024, the writ was moved in the House of Commons, with the by-election due to take place on 29 February 2024.